Bound by Corruption by BelovedStranger

 She sneered at him.
 “Isn’t it obvious?
 I abhor your touch!”

-“No.” He shook his head, his long hair brushing over his shoulders, down his chest.
+“No.” He shook his head slowly, his long hair brushing over his shoulders, down his bare chest.
 “Why did you help me?”
 She stilled, eyeing him with mistrust, and something else.
 “You could have abandoned me, left with your…companion.
 Instead, you defied him.
+You stayed.
 Why?
-And the towns’ people.
+And what of the towns’ people.
 Why haven’t you revealed my identity?”

 She looked away, voice quiet.
 “You fell from your horse before we reached the town.
 I needed help getting you here, and I knew few would have provided aid had they known who you were.”
 She shot him a quick glare.
-“Helping you was the right thing to do, and I didn’t wish to see the villagers take matters into their own hands, not after all the trouble of getting you here.
+“Helping you was the right thing to do, and I didn’t wish to see the villagers take matters into their own hands, not after all the trouble I went through getting you here.
 You fell ill the moment we arrived,” she repeated.
-“I was almost certain you would have died.”
-Her solemn look conveyed how dire his condition truly had been.
+“I was almost certain you would die.”
+Her solemn look conveyed how dire his condition had truly been.
 “I have not left your side since.”

 No one had ever shown him such dedication, not without fear as a motivation.
 And everyone had learned to fear him—and to obey.